Steering nonlocality in high-speed telecommunication system without detection loophole: Results

-\textit{Phase-encoding method.}---Time basis is commonly employed to encode information in telecommunication system for its resistance to decoherence.
-Coherently splitting a single photon equally into two time bins, so that it can either be detected at a early moment $t_0$, or at a late moment $t_1$.
-If we denote the state at $t_0$ as $\kt{0}$, and the state at $t_1$ as $\kt{1}$, a qubit can be defined in the time DOF: $\kt{\phi}=(\kt{0}+e^{\text{i} \phi_0}\kt{1})/\sqrt{2}$.
+Time basis is commonly employed to encode information in telecommunication systems for its resistance to decoherence.
+Coherently splitting a single photon equally into two time-bins, so that it can either be detected at an early moment $t_0$, or at a late moment $t_1$.
+If we denote the state at $t_0$ as $\kt{\text{E}}$, and the state at $t_1$ as $\kt{\text{L}}$, a qubit can be defined in the time DOF: $\kt{\psi}=(\kt{\text{E}}+e^{\text{i} \phi_0}\kt{\text{L}})/\sqrt{2}$.
 Note that the superposition of the two states is limited by the coherence time of the photon.

-By recording the arrival time, one essentially implements $\sigma_{\textsf{Z}}$ measurement on the photon, producing one of the two distinctive outcomes.
-Exploiting an asymmetric Mach–Zehnder interferometer (AMZI) which delays the early state to temporally overlapping with the late state, one obtains a different set of two incompatible outcomes from the two outputs of the interferometer and thus allowing inference of retrieving the phase information.
-This corresponds to a $\sigma_{\theta}$ measurement
+By recording the arrival time, one essentially performs $\hat\sigma_{\textsf{Z}}$ measurement on the photon, producing one of the two temporal outcomes.
+Further, by exploiting an asymmetric Mach–Zehnder interferometer (AMZI) which delays the early state to temporally overlapping with the late state, one obtains a different set of two incompatible outcomes from the two outputs of the interferometer and thus allows inference of retrieving the phase information.
+This corresponds to a $\hat\sigma_{\theta}$ measurement